Soy isoflavones; Soy protein; Soybean

 Soy milk, soy cheese, soy yogurt, and soy nuts and nut butters can also be found at many grocery stores.

 Other soy foods available in Western markets include miso, which is a mixture of fermented soybean paste and a grain such as rice or barley; natto, which are whole soybeans that have been cooked and fermented; and tempeh, made from a mixture of whole, cooked soybeans and grains cultured with an edible mold.
 Soy oil is a popular choice for cooking and frying oils and as a base for mayonnaise, salad dressing, and margarine.

 In general, whole soybean-based foods, such as tofu and soy milk, have the highest protein and isoflavone content.
 The soy germ in whole soybeans is particularly high in isoflavones.

 In addition to soy foods, dietary supplements containing one or more components from soy are also on the market.
 Researchers are studying one supplement, ipriflavone, to see if it may help strengthen bones.

 Cancer: Phytoestrogens in dietary soy may help prevent hormone-related cancers, such as breast, endometrial, and prostate cancer.
 But there are no details about dosage, frequency of use, or safety.
-Studies have examined soy foods, not soy supplements.
+Most studies have examined soy foods, not soy supplements.
 Some researchers suggest that soy foods, not soy supplements, should be part of a healthy diet for preventing cancer.
 If you are being treated for cancer, talk to your doctor about the possible risks and benefits of eating soy foods.
-(See "Precautions.")
-Do not take soy supplements without your doctor's supervision.
+There is some concern that soy may be harmful in hormone-related cancers.
+Talk to your doctor, and do not take soy supplements without your doctor's supervision.